 The Charity continues to be flexible and responsive to an uncertain and difficult operating environment.
-The lack of clarity in a demand led market makes detailed planning over an extended time horizon extremely difficult.
+The lack of clarity in a demand led market makes detailed planning over an extended timeline difficult.
 The added complexity of the Covid-19 pandemic has exacerbated future uncertainty.
-This lack of certainty is likely to continue year on year affecting all those working in this sector.
-The organisation will continue to respond and evolve.
+The Charity will continue to respond and evolve and by establishing closer working relationships with commissioners we expect to reduce this uncertainty.